alexandertrefz/essence/packages/website/optimisations.md

 spelling the arithmetic out a second time, so there is one definition of the answer instead of two that have to agree.

+RENDERING a Rational is a third question again, and the one an interpolation hole asks.
+A hole folds to what `Rational::toString` answers, which is the numerator alone where the lowest-terms denominator is one: `"{4/2}"` folds to `"2"`, exactly what the unfolded Program prints, while `Terminal.inspect` of that same value goes on showing the structural `2/1`.

 Only LITERALS fold, never a name a Program bound a constant to: a binding is a place a debugger stops and a name a reader looks for, and what folding through one would save is an allocation `pool-constants` already removes.
 Mixed-kind